3-2 Zone Defense: How it Works. Complete Coaching Guide

 - Easy to stay out of foul trouble

-- If the team has good shooters, corner 3’s will be open shots.
+- If the team has great shooters, corner 3’s will be open shots.

 - If the defense is able to post up or get into the lane/middle of the floor, it makes it hard to play defense.